aws/aws-sdk-go-v2/content/en/docs/configuring-sdk/custom-http.md

 #### Transport.ExpectContinueTimeout

-Ff the request has an "Expect: 100-continue" header, this setting represents the maximum amount of time to wait for a server's first response headers after fully writing the request headers, This time does not include the time to send the request header.
+If the request has an "Expect: 100-continue" header, this setting represents the maximum amount of time to wait for a server's first response headers after fully writing the request headers, This time does not include the time to send the request header.
 The HTTP client sends its payload after this timeout is exhausted.